 Boys engage in a variety of activities from choral singing to athletics.
 Other major activities include dance, music, school, Scouting, summer camp, and much more.
 Athletics seems to have been less important in France than in America and England, in part becaise of the higly academic orientation of the school system.
 Many of these activities have destinctive clothing or even uniforms.
 HBC has begun to collect information on these activities and the clothing associated with them over time.
 A French reader stressesm however, that boys' and other clothing styles were suprisingly similar throughout France.
 This is in part due to the centralized system that French leadersm especially Louis XIV and Napoleon built.

 A variety of institutions play an important role in the lives of French children.
 The most important of course is the schools.
 France lagged behind the Germans in establishing public schools, but after the Franco-Prussian War (1870-71), France rapidly constructed one of the world's premier public education systems.
+Another institution dealing with children was orphanages.
+And as a resultbof the teribke blood letting of World War I, new orohanafes hadtonbe ooebed.
+Realtively few children lost both parents, but with theloss of fathers, the family bread winner was lost.
 France also created one of the most advanced public health care system.
 There are decidicated children's health instituions.
 The Germans were largely responsible for conceiving the sansatoria, or closed instututioinal approach for treating infectious diseases, especially tuberculosis.
 Santoria treated both adults and children. some special children's sanatoria were opened on France, but there cwere other dedicated facilities for childrenm suycj as the The French preventoria and aerium centers.
+Another imprtant institutions included orphanages and reformatories.
+Another popular institution was the summer camp. which after World War I received support from the Governmetbfor the manychildren who had lost their fathers or whonhad fathers criticakly enjired.
+The were termed wards of the nation.
+Another development from World War I was facilities to care for the huge flow of refugees, including children.
+The result was child colonies (camps) for unacompanied child refugees.
+A good example is is the Debruyne boys--Belgian refugee boys at one of thev French coionies.

 HBC has begun to collect information and images of families around the world.
 We believe that this helps to put the more individualized photographs of boys into a more complerte fashion and social context.
 These images not only show what the other menbers of the family (sisters, mothers, and fathers) were wearing, but also the homes and activities over time and of different social classes.
 Styes not only varied over time, but also on other variables such as social class.
 Such information is often difficult to discern from individua portraits.
 While the individual portraits provide more details on the actual fashions they often provide only cluses as to some of the sociological and historical trends which HBC is also pursuing.